music-assistant/music-assistant-lib/DEVELOPMENT.md

 ## 🚀 Setting up your development environment

-### Using Devcontainer/Codespace
-We removed support for devcontainers because we do not have anyone willing to maintain it.
-It also is not very convenient due to all the port requirements, binaries etc.
-If somebody is willing to create and maintain a devcontainer with host networking and based on our base alpine image, we will add the support back.
-Until then: Develop with Python venv on a Linux or MacOS machine (see below).

 ### Python venv (recommended)
 With this repository cloned locally, execute the following commands in a terminal from the root of your repository:
 * Run our development setup script to setup the development environment: